Live Updates arrow

 2010 - 2019 – Taking ownership of our mistakes

-Lawrence Gosden joined Southern Water in May 2020 and set about refinancing the business.
-In 2021, Macquarie Asset Management acquired a majority stake in the company and injected more than £1 billion in new equity to stabilise the business and shift it onto a more sustainable financial footing.
-This recapitalisation has since grown to more than £2.5 billion, with no dividends taken.
-The investment unlocked a major transformation programme - including upgrades to pipes, pumping stations and wastewater treatment works in the first four years.
-It marked a clear turning point - a move from managing historic failures to rebuilding the company through sustained, long term investment and stronger oversight.
-Since taking the helm Lawrence has also established a new leadership team to help drive the company’s transformation and strengthen its operational and environmental performance.
+In 2021, Macquarie Asset Management funds acquired a majority stake in Southern Water, injecting more than £1 billion of new equity.
+This has now risen to more than £2.5 billion.
+No dividends have been paid to our shareholders since 2017.
+This recapitalisation has put Southern Water on a sustainable footing and unlocked a major transformation programme, including significant upgrades to pipes, pumping stations and treatment works within the first four years.
+It marked a decisive shift from managing historic failures to rebuilding the business through sustained investment and stronger oversight.
+In addition, when Lawrence Gosden was appointed as CEO in 2022, he established a new leadership team to drive transformation and improve operational and environmental performance. strengthen its operational and environmental performance.

 Southern Water employees working with the community in a garden